-Today, new meanings of "expatriate" are emerging with third-country nationals (TCNs) and local foreign hires (LFHs) constituting an increasing proportion of available talent.
+Today, new meanings of "expatriate" are emerging with local foreign hires (LFHs) constituting an increasing proportion of available talent.
 There are also foreign executives in local organizations (FELOs), permanent transferees (PTs), inpatriates and returnees (expatriates of host-country origin or EHCOs).

 There is also a growing phenomenon of self-initiated expatriates (SIEs), a little like migrants but more temporary, qualified people who move to new countries of their own volition, without company sponsorship.
-SIEs act more like entrepreneurial "free agents" pursuing boundaryless careers than traditional company-assigned expatriates (CAEs) whose moves are directed and controlled by a corporation.
+SIEs act more like entrepreneurial "free agents" pursuing boundaryless careers than traditional assigned expatriates (AEs) whose moves are directed and controlled by a company.

-So what exactly is any given expatriate?
-A PCN or a TCN?
+So who exactly is an expatriate?
+A PCN?
+A TCN?
 An assignee on a project or a long-term careerist?
 A company-assigned loyal organizational servant or a global nomad disguised as an SIE?
 How do these different types of expatriates merge into one another, and what would it mean to an organization if they started out as one type and became another?